Route 248 Diner (Easton, PA)

 A while ago, I visited the Route 248 diner in Easton, PA.
 Right before I moved to Alabama, I went to several out of state diners (like yesterday’s review at the Gateway Diner).
 While my primary goal is to go every NJ diner, PA diners are often closer to me.
 Plus I drive through PA frequently.

 I arrived at the 248 Diner around 4 pm on a Saturday, and they were packed.
 A packed diner is always a good sign that people like it.
 The waitress informed me they had several large parties.

-The Route 248 Diner is clean, and it’s a nice atmosphere, but it reminds me more of a steakhouse, not a diner.
-In fact, with the exception of the name, nothing even screams diner.
-There are plenty of big screen TVs, tables and a lounge with a bar.
+The Route 248 Diner is clean, and it’s a pleasant atmosphere, but it reminds me more of a steakhouse, not a diner.
+In fact, except the name, nothing even screams diner.
+There are plenty of big-screen TVs, tables and a lounge with a bar.

 Questions for you: